realJoshByrnes/ts-miracle/README.md

 **Goals of TS-Miracle:**
 * Make emulation possible on limited devices such as the PS5
 * Add typings to the entire Javascript codebase.
-* Modernize the code.
+* Modernise the code.
 Miracle was written some time ago and features a lot of deprecated code.

 **As per the original Miracle README.md:**